acousticrobot/web-16/_pages/toki-pona/acknowledgements.md

 #### Maya

-The book _How to Read Maya Hieroglyphs, John Montgomery, 2002, Hippocrene Books_ was instrumental in my understanding the basic principals of Maya glyph block formation, particularly pages 43-45 which introduce the terms _superfix, subfix, infix, prefix, postfix_.
+The book _How to Read Maya Hieroglyphs, John Montgomery, 2002, Hippocrene Books_ was instrumental in my understanding the basic principles of Maya glyph block formation, particularly pages 43-45 which introduce the terms _superfix, subfix, infix, prefix, postfix_.
 I have used these terms throughout the lessons.

 I am also indebted to the work of the [Foundation for the Advancement of Mesoamarican Studies Inc. (FAMSI)](http://www.famsi.org/index.html, for it's work in illuminating and preserving Maya and related (Zapotec, Olmec, among others) languages and cultures.